Hard Mode Filler

-- Metroid Prime: Hunters did it with bosses.
-Aside from the final bosses, there were only two bosses in the game and you had to fight them both four different times, each time with harder difficulty.
+- Metroid Prime: Hunters does it with bosses.
+Aside from the final boss and the minibosses, there are only two bosses in the game and you have to fight them both four different times, each time with harder difficulty.

-- Star Prince and the first two Robot Ninja Haggleman games do this in Retro Game Challenge, as does Muteki Ken Kung Fu in the sequel, although there's a code to begin the game from the second playthrough, similar to Zelda 1.
+- Star Prince and the first two Robot Ninja Haggleman games do this in Retro Game Challenge, as does Muteki Ken Kung Fu in the sequel, although there's a code to begin the game from the second playthrough.

 - Rhythm Heaven's "boss" stages are remixes of older games glued together into one harder game.
 After the 60% mark, even normal levels are just variations of older levels.
 The remixes and variations are pretty different, but the marketing of "50 minigames" is questionable.
 For the record, Heaven for the DS has 24 minigames, 10 remixes, 16 hard versions of minigames, 6 endless games, 8 guitar songs, and 6 "rhythm toys", while Fever has 28 minigames, 10 remixes, 12 hard versions of minigames, 5 endless games, 4 toys, 4 remakes of games from Rhythm Tengoku, 8 two-player versions of minigames, and 5 two-player endless games.

 - Rare's GoldenEye has two Surface missions.
 The 2nd is at night and That One Level to some fans.

 - Theme Park boiled down to this.
 After the first few missions, every level boiled down to the same thing, but suddenly the customers spent less money, inflation was much higher, and everyone began hating you